MichaelStevenson2207/MichaelStevenson2207/README.md

 - Online divorce NI
 - Redundancy payments service NI
 - Various redevelopments of old legacy systems

+⚡ I am powered by:
+- Jimi Hendrix :guitar:
+- Queens of the Stone Age
+- Dr. Pepper
+- Pizza 🍕
+- Kinder Buenos

+⚡ Fun fact:
+- I am juggler and can juggle fire! 🔥

+📫 How to reach me:
+- Reach me on <a href="https://twitter.com/mikeatronic">twitter</a>
 <!--
-**MichaelStevenson2207/MichaelStevenson2207** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->